 Reagan Memorial Tollway (I-88) Roadway and Bridge Rehabilitation Construction Management

-The initial task order included mainline patching and rehabilitation, structure rehabilitations, ditch grading, drainage improvements, and miscellaneous safety improvements along 10 miles of I-88.
-The second Task Order, which is expected to be completed in Fall of 2021, encompasses the rehabilitation and improvement of an additional 5.5 miles of I-88, the removal of a deteriorated 3-span bridge over the Illinois Prairie Path, and the installation of a cast-in-place three-sided box culvert.
-IEI was involved in both the design and construction of this project.
+The second task order encompassed the rehabilitation and improvement of an additional 5 miles of I-88, the removal of a deteriorated 3-span bridge over the Illinois Prairie Path, and the installation of a cast-in-place three-sided pedestrian culvert.
+IEI provided construction inspection services for both projects.

 The Construction Management phase of this project involved managing cost and schedule and the coordination of information with stakeholders.
 The site conditions made it critical for for the entire team, including the Tollway PM, the GEC, the Designer, the CM, and the contractor to coordinate activities.
 IEI implemented CM techniques that helped with constructability, staging, and scheduling for the construction of the culvert.